ysfzkn/twitter-trends/README.md

 # twitter-trends

-# Project for see Twitter Trends in Turkey (you can change country code in scrape.py)
+# Project for see Twitter Trends and Google Hot Trends in Turkey (you can change country code in scrape.py)

+# iframe is used for Google.

 ## A online website of project : https://twitter-trends.rgmbeta.com/